Cecily Norden: 1980 "Showing Horses in South Africa" Second Edition by Cecily Norden

 The second edition of Showing Horses in South Africa Revised and Enlarged, was published by Tafelberg Publishers.
 This was a much more comprehensive edition.

-These two books served to bring cohesion into the Saddle Horse Breeding Industry, and to stabilise judging, stewarding, exhibiting, and show organisation.
-They are avidly read by all horse breeders and enthusiasts and are sought after in England and by the Industry and archives in the USA.
+These two books unified the Saddle Horse breeding industry and helped standardize judging, stewarding, exhibiting, and show organization.
+They remain widely read and are sought after in both England and the United States, especially by breeders, industry professionals, and archival institutions.